Bose-Luttinger Liquids: IR theory

 We flow to the IR by integrating out modes of $\psi_\g$ with large $(\bfk \cdot \bfga)^2 + \o^2$.
 As in 1+1D, the relevance of the density-density interactions forces us to switch to a different description for discussing the IR physics.
 Since we are taking $r<0$ in \eqref{freeCircle}, we are prompted to minimize the potential $r|\psi|^2 + \frac g4 |\psi|^4$ by writing each patch field as \be \psi_\g = (r_0+r_\g) e^{i\phi_\g}.\ee

-In what follows we will make the crucial assumption that the potential for the $\psi_\g$ fields favors a state where the expectation value $\lan r_0 + r_\g\ran$ is nonzero and independent of $\g$.\footnote{Allowing the expectation to be nonzero but with nontrivial $\g$ dependence is also possible, but we will ignore this possibility for now.} Depending on the details of the interactions in the UV this very well may not be the case, with the system preferring instead to spontaneously break rotation symmetry and favor superfluidity only at isolated points along the Bose circle (see Ref. \onlinecite{binz2006theory} for a related example).
-There is however nothing a priori forbidding a state with uniform nonzero superfluid density for all of the $\psi_\g$, and in what follows we will assume that this is the case.
+In what follows we will make the crucial assumption that the potential for the $\psi_\g$ fields favors a state where the expectation value $\lan r_0 + r_\g\ran$ is nonzero and independent of $\g$.\footnote{Allowing the expectation to be nonzero but with nontrivial $\g$ dependence is also possible, but we will ignore this possibility for now.} Depending on the details of the interactions in the UV this very well may not be the case, with the system preferring instead to spontaneously break rotation symmetry and develop amplitude order only at isolated points along the Bose circle.
+Spontaneous symmetry breaking is energetically favorable if the UV interaction is a simple delta function contact interaction,\cite{brazovskii1975phase,pisarski2020transverse} although if the interaction acquires momentum dependence this need not be true.\cite{binz2006theory} There seems to be nothing a priori forbidding a state with uniform amplitude ordering for all of the $\psi_\g$, and in what follows we will simply assume that this is the case.

 Making this assumption, and working at length scales larger than the inverse mass of the $r_\g$ fields, we are lead to a superfluid-like IR description in terms of the phase fields $\phi_\g$.
 These fields are acted on by the microscopic $U(1)$ symmetry as \be U(1) \, :\, \phi_\g \mt \phi_\g + c \ee for constant $c$, while translation along a vector $\bfmu$ acts via \be T_\bfmu \, : \, \phi_\g(\bfx) \mt \phi_\g(\bfx+\bfmu) + k_B\bfmu\cdot\bfga.\ee Finally, particle-hole symmetry sends $P : \phi_\g \mt - \phi_{\g+\pi}$.